SoterHelp Centre

 Published custom workflows appear in a dedicated Custom Workflows section on the Workflows page, below your Favourites.
 Click any workflow tile to open it and start a conversation — SoterAI will automatically load the workflow's prompt as the starting context, so you can get straight to the task.

-Editing and Archiving a published workflow
+Editing and archiving a published workflow

 Export a custom workflow